BioCAP: Exploiting Synthetic Captions Beyond Labels in Biological Foundation Models: Introduction

 In this work, we focus on organismal biology.
 From the representation learning perspective, each species can be described by an underlying latent vector in the morphospace, which encodes its ground-truth biological characteristics, \ie, traits~\citep{budd2021morphospace}.
 Images and descriptive captions can be viewed as two projections of this latent vector.
 Each captures certain traits while also introducing noise (\eg, pose, lighting).
 Aligning both modalities encourages the model to recover the shared latent structure and focus on potentially diagnostic characters, thereby suppressing reliance on spurious correlations to noise.
 While the potential exists, in practice, the effectiveness relies on the availability of captions that are both instance-specific and faithful.
 Noisy or hallucinated captions can, instead, introduce contradictory signals that harm multimodal alignment~\citep{noise}.

 Biological research has produced massive repositories of organismal images, but most are annotated only with species names~\citep{treeoflife_10m,biotrove}.
 Collecting instance-based captions at scale is inherently challenging as expert-level annotation for millions of images demands exhaustive human labor~\citep{van2018inaturalist}.
 A natural solution is to leverage recent progress in multimodal large language models (MLLMs) to automatically generate image-aligned captions~\citep{laclip,veclip}.
 However, biological species differentiation often depends on subtle morphological details.
-Without proper guidance, MLLMs tend to hallucinate about these details due to the aforementioned noise in the images. \autoref{fig:teaser} shows such an example, where the model incorrectly describes the color of the Calliope Hummingbird.
+Without proper guidance, MLLMs tend to hallucinate about these details due to the aforementioned noise in the images. \autoref{fig:teaser} shows such an example, where the model incorrectly describes the color of the Calliope hummingbird.

 Upon this observation, we suggest that domain knowledge has to be incorporated in the context.
 Specifically, we collect species-level visual information from Wikipedia~\citep{wikipedia} as ground-truth characters.
-As the model needs to attend to different traits to describe different species, we also curate format examples based on taxonomic classes to encourage explicit focus.
+As different species feature distinct traits, we also curate format examples based on taxonomic classes to encourage explicit focus.
 These domain-specific contexts help MLLMs generate accurate and trait-focused descriptions grounded in the input image.
-As shown in \autoref{fig:teaser}, contextualizing the model with Wikipedia-derived visual information and taxon-tailored format examples corrects the earlier hallucination and substitutes it with accurate biological details.
+As shown in \autoref{fig:teaser}, contextualizing the model with Wikipedia-derived visual information and taxon-tailored format examples corrects the hallucination and grounds the caption in accurate biological details.